nypl-spacetime/map-vectorizer/README.md

 These step by step instructions should work as-is.
 If not, **check all the above are working** before submitting an issue.

-1. Add the `gimp-scripts/` folder to the GIMP Script-Fu folders in  `Preferences > Scripts`.
-Make sure to run GIMP at least once if you restart your machine (not sure why it behaves this way...
-I am trying to make the project non-GIMP-dependent so this won't become an issue)
-The other Python files are for testing purposes and might be excluded in later commits but feel free to browse them.
-2. Take note of the path where the GIMP executable is installed (another reason why I want to remove GIMP from the process).
+1. Take note of the path where the GIMP executable is installed (the default value in the vectorizer is the Mac OS location: `/Applications/Gimp.app/Contents/MacOS/gimp-2.8`).

-And finally:

-3. Run the script on the provided test GeoTIFF:
+2. Run the script on the provided test GeoTIFF:
 `python vectorize_map.py test.tif`
-4. Accept the GIMP folder location or input a different one and press ENTER.
+3. Accept the GIMP folder location or input a different one and press ENTER.

-*NOTE:* The vectorizer has problems with *filenames that contain spaces*.
+**NOTE:** The vectorizer has problems with *filenames that contain spaces*.
 This will be supported eventually.

 This should take about 70 seconds to process. **If it takes less there might be an error** (or your machine rulez).
 Take a look at the console output to find the possible culprit.